ibcn-cloudlet/dianne/doc/dianne.md

 Upcoming
 --------

 DIANNE is still very much a project in development, and we are constantly adding new features, ranging from new modules to even faster native backends.
-We are currently working hard on adding new learning paradigms, such as backpropagation-through-time for recurrent models and reinforcement learning, as well as making it easier for the user to define their own training procedures.
+We are currently working hard on adding new learning paradigms, such as backpropagation-through-time for recurrent models and reinforcement learning.
 Have a look at our [GitHub page](https://github.com/ibcn-cloudlet/dianne) for the latest features!